“Colombia Es Pasión” by Matt Rendell

 — Winner Anacona (@wian88) July 23, 2016

 Being greedy you’re left wanting even more, for example to learn more about how Colombians follow cycling in the media and what place cycle sport holds in the country today, do people still listen to radio broadcasts while toiling in the fields or do they “consume” cycling via Uran’s Instagram feed?
 Or are there two very different classes now?
-This change is touched on at the end as brands stake out the climb of Las Palmas during the Tour Colombia.
+This change is touched on at the end of the book, as consumer brands stake out the climb of Las Palmas during the Tour Colombia.

 Enjoyable, authentic and thorough, “Colombia Es Pasión” tells the story of several Colombian cyclists, of modern Colombian cycling and through them, the recent story of a nation.